-Despite being told there was no market for a Hispanic grocery, they persisted and took over the former Benak’s Grocery store at 6330 S 30th St in 1976.
-As it turns out, there was a market here and they ended up opening a bakery three years later at 3702 S 24th St. During the early years, Ramon drove round-trip from Omaha to Chicago every week or two to purchase Hispanic foods to keep his store stocked.
-On those days, he would leave Omaha for Chicago at 4 AM before making the return trip starting at 2 PM.
+Despite being told the market in Omaha was non-existent, they remained steadfast.
+They took over the former Benak’s Grocery store at 6330 S. 30th Street in 1976, and it didn’t take long to confirm they had made the right call.
+The grocery was a hit, and within three years they opened a bakery at 3702 S. 24th Street.
+During the early years, Ramon made weekly round-trips between Omaha and Chicago to purchase the Hispanic foods needed to keep his store stocked, leaving Omaha at 4 AM and returning by 2 PM.

-Jacobo’s steady growth over the years resulted in the merging of the grocery and the bakery in 1989.
-That’s when they relocated to their current location at 4621 S 24th St which had been a Payless Shoe Source since the 1960s.
-By this time, keeping the store stocked required semi trailer loads of fresh and packaged foods.
+The store’s steady growth eventually allowed them to merge the grocery and bakery into a single building in 1989.
+The space at 4621 S. 24th Street had been a Payless Shoe Source since the 1960s.
+By then, keeping it stocked required a semi-trailer load of fresh and packaged foods.

-When Governor Ben Nelson visited South Omaha and made a stop at Jacobo’s in 1992, the Jacobo’s son Carlos said that “to have a political official visit you, it’s a matter of pride.
+Governor Ben Nelson visited South Omaha in 1992 and made a stop at Jacobo’s.
+For Carlos, the visit meant something.
+“To have a political official visit you, it’s a matter of pride.
 Being a minority, we have to fight a lot of stereotypes.
 We hope this shows, and not just to the governor, that there are Hispanics who are progressing.
 We started from the very bottom.”
-He went on to say “I won’t tell him what to do, I’ll just show him what I do.
+He went on to say, “I won’t tell him what to do, I’ll just show him what I do.
 And maybe someday, the Hispanic leaders will want an hour of his time and he’ll give it to them because he’ll say, ‘I remember Carlos and his family.
-They were good people.”
+They were good people.’”

-After the salsa recipe developed by Cirina was discovered by non-Hispanic customers, its sales quadrupled.
-By that time they employed two people just to make salsa all day long.
-For the uninitiated, the salsa is tomatoey, thick with fresh cilantro, garlic and onions.
-Most customers, of course, buy a bag or two of its homemade tortilla chips to go with the salsa.
+The store is particularly popular for its salsa, made from a recipe developed by Cirina.
+Once non-Hispanic customers discovered it, sales quadrupled.
+By that time, it took two employees making salsa all day just to keep up with demand.
+For the uninitiated, the salsa is tomatoey and thick with fresh cilantro, garlic, and onions.
+Most customers, of course, buy a bag or two of homemade tortilla chips to go with it.

-Despite the passing of Ramon in 2020 and Cirina a year later, the grocery store remains just as popular with Carlos running it.
-Nearly 50 years since it first opened, the grocery continues to specialize in deli foods that are made fresh daily including enchiladas, flautas, beans, rice, carnitas, pork tamales and fresh handmade tortillas made from its traditional family recipe.
-Of course, you will also find baked goods, breads and pastries made from scratch.
-Today Jacobo’s remains a fixture in South Omaha and continues to appeal to a wide variety of customers.
+Jacobo’s remains a family-owned business despite the passing of its founders, Ramon in 2020 and Cirina a year later.
+Nearly 50 years since it first opened, the grocery continues to specialize in deli foods made fresh daily, including enchiladas, flautas, beans, rice, carnitas, pork tamales, and fresh handmade tortillas from its traditional family recipe.
+You will also find baked goods, breads, and pastries made from scratch.
+That Jacobo’s has thrived this long as an independent, family-owned grocery is a feat in itself, in an era when stores like it have become increasingly rare.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!